US construction spending edges up tiny 0.1% in July

 The Commerce Department reported that the slight July gain followed a 0.5% decline in June.
 In July, spending on residential construction rose a solid 2.1% while nonresidential construction fell by 1%.

-Home sales have been strong after an initial hit from the pandemic, and the hope is that those gains will help lift housing construction in the months ahead.
+The 0.1% July gain was weaker than the 1% increase that many economists had been forecasting.
+Still, home sales have been strong after an initial hit from the pandemic, and the hope is that those gains will help lift housing construction in the months ahead.

+“The trend should improve, especially for residential spending, reflecting strong demand for homes as seen in new and existing home sales,” said Rubeela Farooqi, chief U.S. economist at High Frequency Economics.

 The report showed that total government construction fell by 1.3% in July.
 The expectation is that government building will be depressed in coming months as state and local governments face severe budget restraints because of the loss of tax revenue from the pandemic.